 Our CSA program provides a wonderful opportunity for participants of our Internship Program to learn about succession planting and timing, growing a wide variety of vegetables, harvesting and prepping produce, connecting directly with the consumer, and all of the other inner workings of running a farm operation.
 By offering a weekly share of produce that combines vegetables grown by our interns with crops grown by our Incubator Farm Project participants, we are providing farmers in our incubator with an additional market outlet.

 We're excited to partner with Kilgore Family Farm, one of our current Incubator Farmers.
 We're also pleased to offer a new Saturday pick-up location in North York at Seventh & George.
 You'll be able to take advantage of their retail store to pick up other locally produced essentials while picking up your share.
+New this year in our CSA program is a flower share from our newest Incubator Farm business, Betsy's Flowers at the Farm.
+These shares can be purchased as an add-on to your vegetable share or standalone flower CSA (Click here for more info and registration).

 What is a CSA?